 Another memorable experience was the hot air balloon ride.
 My sister and I (while her friend’s family slept) woke up in the wee early hours of the morning and got picked up in a tour van.
 It was a tour we had organized we booked online.
 Sorry, I don’t remember what the name of the tour or the website, but don’t fret, there are plenty of reputable companies offering tours.
 I had never done hot ballooning before so it was so fun seeing it puff up and then gently ascend.
 We flew over beautiful and rugged Arizona landscapes and then ended the tour with a snack.
 If you come here, please book a tour to go hot ballooning.

 I have been lucky to see Chicago in the summer and “unlucky” to see it in winter.
 The first time I was there was for the Oprah Winfrey show.
 I will spare you the details of the show, but it was “interesting” and downright depressing.
 The rest of the trip entailed us acting like the complete idiots from California enjoying one of the toughest blizzards in Chicago history.
 The second time I was there, it was much nicer.
 We stayed close to the Millennium Park and saw all the sights, including The Drake Hotel.
 Chicago is quite neat and vibrant in the summer.
 We took the architecture boat tour which was highly recommended by everyone, went up the Willis Tower, and window shopped on the Millennium Mile avenue (do check out the original American Girl store there).
 The rest of the trip was spent on eating great food.
 The best deep dish pizza is honestly in Chicago, which makes sense since it was founded there.
-We ate at Giordano’s and had their world famous pizza and also snacked on Garrett Popcorn.
-If you are there, try some of Chicago’s famous restaurants.
-They are really the best!
+We ate at Giordano’s & had their world-famous pizza and also snacked on Garrett Popcorn.
+Chicago’s world-famous restaurants are really the best!